 A commercial bank is a type of financial institution that accepts deposits, provides checking account services, makes business, personal, and mortgage loans, and provides individuals and small companies with basic financial products such as certificates of deposit (CDs) and savings accounts.
 In contrast to an investment bank, most individuals do their traditional banking with a commercial bank.

-Banks and other comparable businesses, such as thrifts or credit scoring, provide the most well-known and widely utilized financial services, such as checking and savings accounts, house mortgages, and other forms of loans to both retail and commercial clients.
-Credit cards, wire transfers, and currency exchange are all ways that banks function as payments agents.
+Banks and other comparable businesses, such as thrifts or credit scoring, provide the most well-known and widely utilized financial services, such as checking and savings accounts, house mortgages, and other forms of loans to retail and commercial clients.
+Credit cards, wire transfers, and currency exchange are all ways that banks function as payment agents.

 Investment banks specialize in services that help businesses run more smoothly, such as venture capital firms' trade finance and stock blockchain offers, such as initial public offerings (IPOs).
 They frequently provide investment brokerage services, operate as market makers for trading exchanges, and oversee mergers, acquisitions, and other business restructurings.

 Insurance firms are some of the most well-known non-bank financial companies.
 Insurance is one of the oldest financial services industries, whether for people or organizations.
 Asset protection by asset managers and financial risk protection, provided by insurance products, is a critical service that allows individuals and businesses to make investments that play a huge part in economic growth.

 Investment businesses and brokerages, such as Fidelity Investments, provide mutual funds and exchange-traded funds (ETFs), specializing in wealth management and financial advisory services.
 They also allow access to a variety of financial instruments, ranging from global equities to less well-known alternative real-world assets like hedge funds and private equity.